minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     [185],
     [117],
     [2021],
-    [would have reversed the EPA's 2016 methane rules for sources from the oil and gas sector, both new and amended.],
+    [would reverse the EPA's 2016 methane rules for sources from the oil and gas sector, both new and amended.],
   ),
   caption: [The Six Roll-Call Votes on Methane Pollution Safeguards analyzed in this paper], ) <roll-call-votes>